 5. Increased Spending on Cloud-based Software

 The International Data Corporation or IDC reports that public spending on Saas and Cloud-based applications will rise from $229 billion to $500 billion.
-This is just one of the indications that SaaS is in demand with businesses and organizations.
-Companies are adopting SaaS solutions today and more organizations will do so in 2022.
+This is just one of the indications that SaaS is in demand by businesses and organizations.
+Companies are adopting SaaS solutions today and more organizations will do so in 2023.

 - Why Mobile Apps Are Important in Modern Business Environment